 Who Gets Custom Deal Toys (and What Exactly are They For?)

-But even if you are in finance, perhaps even a new investment banker charged with ordering them for the first time, you may still be wondering what exactly deal toys are for.
+But even if you are in finance, perhaps even a new investment banker charged with ordering them for the first time, you may still be wondering what exactly these pieces are for.

 After all, they don’t seem to “do” much.
-(Very few deal toys are functional.
+(Very few deal tombstones are functional.
 You might occasionally see one that doubles as a pen stand or desk caddy, but those are increasingly rare.)

 So it might be hard to see custom deal toys as anything other than some insignificant financial industry quirk: weird, self-indulgent, and maybe just plain silly.